 St. Peter’s Church is the oldest surviving building in the parish.
 Dating to the 11th century and containing much re-used Roman building material, St. Peter’s stands isolated on a disused World War Two airfield that was once the park to Haveringland Hall.

-The Friends of Haveringland Church are actively planning some exciting events.
-If you are interested in joining the “Friends” as a supporter or volunteer please contact Haveringland Parish Clerk.
+If you would like to receive our newsletter or are interested in joining the Friends of Haveringland Church, you can contact us through the Haveringland Parish Clerk.
 Please come along and support us!

 Our parish church depends on donations to cover its day to day costs.
 If you would like to help with the upkeep of our church or would like to find out more about making donations to our church here is a link to our online giving page

 You can also download a form to set up a standing order

 |Haveringland Church Action Group is a small committee of people who are embarking on plans to improve facilities at St. Peter’s.
 As well as arranging services at key times of the year, the group has planned a number of other exciting events.
 Everyone is welcome.
 Find out more about the Church Action Group events here|

 St. Peter’s Church, Haveringland is proud to be part of the Aylsham Team Ministry

 You can find details about our church services here: A church near you – Haveringland

 If you are interested in round tower churches, why not visit the web pages of the Round Tower Churches Society